 Camper and Staff Safety During the Coronavirus Outbreak

 The physical and emotional health of our campers and our staff is our number priority, and we are committed to limiting exposure to Covid-19 at all of our camp locations.
-The situation continues to be dynamic and emerging.
 We will continue to follow the advice of expert medical sources and adjust our policies accordingly.

 In addition to physical and emotional health and safety, we know that you are thinking about your family’s financial security.
-We will continue to provide you with flexible policies and transparent, clear, and early communications.
+We will continue to provide you with transparent and clear policies and early communications.

 MASK, VACCINATION & TESTING INFORMATION